Member Institutions Approve Revised Standards

-These four Guiding Principles were developed to focus the Steering Committee on what is most important to the Commission: Mission Centric Quality Assurance, The Student Learning Experience, Continuous Improvement, and Supporting Innovation.
+The Steering Committee followed a set of Guiding Principles.
+These four Guiding Principles were developed by the Commission to reflect the areas that were identified as the most important to the membership of the Commission: Mission-Centric Quality Assurance, the Student Learning Experience, Continuous Improvement, and Supporting Innovation.